juokaz/blog.webspecies.co.uk/_posts/2011-10-03-we-built-a-cloud-platform-for-php-wait-what.markdown

 <div class="alignright" ><img src="/media/toys.gif" alt="Toys" class="noborder"></div>

-First of all, PHP developers start writing PHP code, because to start learning PHP you only need a Apache installed and that's it.
+First of all, PHP developers start by writing PHP code, because to start learning PHP you only need a Apache installed and that's it.
 Hack on some code, click refresh and you see the result.
 That's what PHP is.
 That's why at least 15 minutes of wait is just something PHP developer wouldn't want to do.
 We made it faster.
 How about 5 sec. or less deployment time?

-Furthermore, in core we have mechanisms which allows to support and change PHP configuration and version in the same short time.
+Furthermore, in core we have mechanisms which allows us to support and change PHP configuration and version in the same short time.
 So you can try different PHP versions in a matter of one mouse click or switch off `display_errors` when your app is ready to live.
-Currently you can only choose from two PHP versions and error reporting mode, but there is more coming.
+Currently you can only choose from two PHP versions and error reporting mode, but there is more to come.

 Speed of deployments and configuration freedom is a good building base to start with.
 But there is more baked in, like an API which allows pushing code directly and a service which will pull from a specified Git repository automatically.
 Right now we are working on adding MySQL support, so you can port pretty much any existing app.
 It's a great core platform which allows adding new functionality very very easily.